awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 + DB security groups
 + DB subnet groups

-For information on managing access to tagged resources with IAM policies, see [Authentication and Access Control](UsingWithRDS.IAM.md)\.
+For information on managing access to tagged resources with IAM policies, see [Identity and Access Management in Amazon RDS](UsingWithRDS.IAM.md)\.

 ## Overview of Amazon RDS Resource Tags<a name="Overview.Tagging"></a>